-After a successful finish in the 2018 Youth Olympic Games, US Equestrian is currently looking into the 2022 Youth Olympic Games in Dakar, Senegal.
+After a successful finish in the 2018 Youth Olympic Games, US Equestrian is currently looking into the 2022 Youth Olympic Games in Dakar, Senegal (postponed until 2026).
 The quota for equestrian sports has not yet been determined, but please check back for updates.

 2018 Youth Olympic Games Results